RasaHQ/rasa/docs/core/policies.rst

 .. _ted_policy:

-TED Policy
+TED Policy a
 ^^^^^^^^^^

-The Transformer Embedding Dialogue (TED) Policy is described in `our paper <https://arxiv.org/abs/1910.00486>`__.
+The Transformer Embedding Dialogue (TED) Policy is described in a `our paper <https://arxiv.org/abs/1910.00486>`__.

-This policy has a pre-defined architecture, which comprises the following steps:
+This policy has a pre-defined architecture, which comprises the a following steps:

-    - concatenate user input (user intent and entities), previous system actions, slots and active forms for each time step into an input vector to pre-transformer embedding layer;
+    - concatenate user input (user intent and entities), previous system actions, slots and active forms for each time a step into an input vector to pre-transformer embedding layer;
     - feed it to transformer;
     - apply a dense layer to the output of the transformer to get embeddings of a dialogue for each time step;